Paturages/fightthe.pw/_posts/2018-12-28-1-year-of-chorus.md

 The majority of individual charters featured on the spreadsheet are vetted and thoroughly reviewed for their abilities: if you picked any of their drives, you would be 99% sure to be provided with professional-grade, high quality charts.

+Though the spreadsheet as it stands at the time of writing could use a little bit of cleaning: the spreadsheet didn't use to have strict entry requirements like it has now.
+For instance, the overall quality of the second tab of the spreadsheet is more questionable than the main one.
+The current maintainers are however quite acquainted and sensibilized with chart quality (some of them are even chart reviewers), so I trust their judgement.

 The spreadsheet is fine and good if you're looking into building your song library regardless of the songs you're getting, but it lacks searchability.
 How do you know what Chezy has charted besides *Flamingo*?
 Do you remember the songs that were charted for Rock Band 2 DLC?
 I certainly don't, and I don't wanna look into each and every charter's drive or download entire game setlists just to find out *that one song*.

 **Lack of searchability** is the one reason the *chorus* idea came to spawn.